Note: Only some parts of Australia use DST in 2020.

 Back 1 hour

-Sunrise and sunset were about 1 hour earlier on Apr 7, 2019 than the day before.
-There was more light in the morning.
+Sunrise and sunset will be about 1 hour earlier on Apr 5, 2020 than the day before.
+There will be more light in the morning.

 Forward 1 hour

-Sunrise and sunset were about 1 hour later on Oct 6, 2019 than the day before.
-There was more light in the evening.
+Sunrise and sunset will be about 1 hour later on Oct 4, 2020 than the day before.
+There will be more light in the evening.

 Daylight Saving Time (DST) is used in the Australian Capital Territory, New South Wales, South Australia, Tasmania, and Victoria (see map).
 Here, it starts the 1st Sunday of October and ends the 1st Sunday of April.